Feyerabend/cc/ch07/sec7.4/control/state/README.md

 ## Lexer State Machine

-This repository provides an implementation and visualization of a lexical analyzer (lexer) using a finite state machine (FSM) approach.
-The lexer is designed to tokenise input source code in a C-like language, recognizing tokens such as keywords, identifiers, numbers, strings, operators, delimiters, and comments.
+This repository provides an implementation and visualisation of a lexical analyser (lexer) using a finite state machine (FSM) approach.
+The lexer is designed to tokenise input source code in a C-like language, recognising tokens such as keywords, identifiers, numbers, strings, operators, delimiters, and comments.

 ### State Machines in Lexical Analysis

-At a low-level, a lexical analyzer operates as a *finite state machine (FSM)*, which is a computational model that processes input character by character, transitioning between discrete states based on the current input.
-This is a fundamental concept in compiler design and parsing, where the FSM acts as a recognizer for patterns in the input stream.
+At a low-level, a lexical analyser operates as a *finite state machine (FSM)*, which is a computational model that processes input character by character, transitioning between discrete states based on the current input.
+This is a fundamental concept in compiler design and parsing as we have seen, where the FSM acts as a recogniser for patterns in the input stream.

 #### Concepts